ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-token.md

 # Payloads

-> Editor's Note: This section is significantly incomplete, use it only as an indicator of the intended direction.
+> Editor's Note: This section is incomplete.
+Use it only as an indicator of the intended direction.

 Application resolves each claim as required when processing the JPT.
 Resolution can result in one of three things:
 1. A disclosed JSON value